TheN0M4D1C/Zendesk-Auto-Responder/README.md

 # Zendesk-Auto-Responder

 The Zendesk Auto Responder was created because my company had disabled the auto response feature in Zendesk, therefore I turned to automation.
 Our Gmail is connected to Zendesk in this case.
-I am fairly new to coding, so I'm sure there is a better way to write this, however, it works as intended in my case.
+I am fairly new to coding, so I'm sure there is a better way to write this, however, it works as intended.
 Any suggestions on how to improve it are welcome.

 *****************************************************************************************************************************************